 As usual an excellent representation of the scene in both of the modern probes.
 The rock on the right of the Apollo image is not quite large enough to have registered on the altimetry, which is why it isn’t obvious on them.
 In the distance, however, is a much larger feature that was spotted on Apollo orbital images, and which were photographed on the ground.
 Below left is an image that appeared in the 1973 National Geographic article on the mission and it shows the extensive boulder trail that ended in a large rock that they examined in detail later.
 Top right below is the LRO view of the same area, and below that on the left is Chandrayaan’s and on the rright JAXA’s.

 Across the valley from the north massif, and at the foot of the south massif, is a trench like feature known as Nansen, shown here.

-Here’s how that looks in the JAXA, LRO and Chandrayaan models.
+Here’s how that looks in the JAXA, LRO, Chandrayaan and Chinese models.

-Patchy data aside, both views are in complete accord with the Apollo image.
+Patchy data aside,all the views are in complete accord with the Apollo image.

 The Apollo landing site at Taurus-